Predicates

 Mode directive

 Often predicates can only be called using specific argument patterns.
-The valid arguments and instantiation modes of those arguments can be documented by using the mode/2 directive.
+The valid arguments and instantiation modes of those arguments can be documented using the mode/2 directive.
 For example:

 :- mode(member(?term, ?list), zero_or_more).